 2) The HTTP status code (e.g. 204) and status message (e.g. No Content) as defined for HTTP delivery of the notification in the individual APIs, separated by a single blank character, and ended by CRLF.

-3) Conditionally, as defined in IETF RFC 7230 [16] and IETF RFC 7231 [17], the following HTTP headers in any order: Content-Type, Content-Encoding, and Content-Length.
+3) Conditionally, as defined in IETF RFC 9110 [17], the following HTTP headers in any order: Content-Type, Content-Encoding, and Content-Length.
 Every HTTP header line shall be ended by CRLF.

 4) CRLF to end the headers section.

-5) The payload body of the response, if applicable based on the status code and the HTTP headers, as defined in IETF RFC 7230 [16] and IETF RFC 7231 [17].
+5) The content of the response, if applicable based on the status code and the HTTP headers, as defined in IETF RFC 9110 [17].

-NOTE 5: The status code, the status message and the payload body (if applicable), are the same as if delivering the notification as defined in clause 5.2.5.3.
+NOTE 5: The status code, the status message and the content (if applicable), are the same as if delivering the notification as defined in clause 5.2.5.3.

-Use of CRLF is defined in IETF RFC 7230 [16].
+Use of CRLF is defined in IETF RFC 9110 [17].